Water and Wastewater

 During operation, all incoming sewage enters the anaerobic basin where solids are allowed to settle, similarly to a primary clarifier.
 The activated sludge is then biologically cleaned by microorganisms in the SBR tank.
 Short aeration and rest phases allow the plant to develop millions of microorganisms which breakdown and clean the water thoroughly.
 A final rest phase, allows the live sludge to sink to the bottom of the system, and allow the clarified water to be decanted from the tank.
 This water is then treated by a UV system before release.

-For more information on the Water Metering Project, click here.
+For more information on the Water Loss and Conservation Program, click here.